 Surgeons have together performed thousands of radical prostatectomies using minimally invasive robotic and traditional open surgical techniques.
 The team's experience in the full range of minimally invasive procedures is unparalleled in New York, and indeed in the U.S. Minimally invasive surgery is not appropriate for all prostate cancer patients, though.
 Patients who are not candidates for a minimally invasive prostatectomy can rely on our years of experience performing traditional open prostate surgeries.
-Department Chairman Dr. Mitchell C .Benson, Division Director of Robotic Surgery, Dr. Ketan K. Badani, are one of the few urologic oncologic surgeons in the world with extensive experience in both robotic and open procedures.
+Department Chairman Dr. Mitchell C .Benson is one of the few urologic oncologic surgeons in the world with extensive experience in both robotic and open procedures.

 Minimally Invasive Robotic Prostate Surgery (Robotic Prostatectomy)

 Members of our surgical team, Drs.
-Benson, Ketan Badani, James M. McKiernan, Erik Goluboff, Ben Spencer, and Jaime Landman, began performing robotically assisted minimally invasive prostate surgery six years ago and have been at the vanguard of this technologically advanced approach ever since.
+Benson and James M. McKiernan began performing robotically assisted minimally invasive prostate surgery over six years ago and have been at the vanguard of this technologically advanced approach ever since.
 We have far more experience than most surgeons performing robotic prostatectomies today.
-Dr. Badani, Director of Robotic Surgery at Columbia Urology, has been performing robotic surgery since its inception in the U.S., and has published and lectured extensively on robotic surgery here and internationally.
-Dr. Badani's book, "Robotic Prostatectomy: Is it for you?" is the first book written specifically for patient in order to provide a thorough overview of robotic surgery as a treatment for prostate cancer.

 Columbia Urology's urologic surgeons perform minimally invasive radical prostate surgery using a laparoscopic surgical robotic unit known as the da Vinci system.
 This revolutionary surgical system gives surgeons access to the prostate through a few small incisions.
 Miniaturized surgical instruments allow surgeons to manipulate tissue with great accuracy and remove the patient's prostate gland while minimizing harm to the surrounding tissues.
 The da Vinci robotic system gives surgeons a significantly enhanced magnification of the surgical field, making it easier for them to see and avoid the important nerves that run along side the prostate, greatly reducing the risk of impotence.
 The enhanced view also enables surgeons to more carefully dissect the apex (tip) of the prostate, thereby reducing urinary incontinence.